Hives/hives.github.io/_drafts/blogging-workflow.md

   - publish drafts with `bundle exec jekyll publish`
   - create aliases for those commands
 - use a vim snippet ([UltiSnips][ultisnips]) to insert date into front matter
-  - had to use [Supertab][supertab] to make this play nicely with YouCompleteMe, which has messed up tab behaviour in the latter.
-Can this be fixed?
+  - UltiSnips and YouCompleteMe default behaviour conflicts.
+Resolved by mapping UltinSnips' expand snippet to ctrl-j
+- can use FZF vim plugin to find and edit posts quickly

 Blog features wishlist
 - Next/prev links to click through posts